-Through a long-standing community partnership, the University of Colorado School of Medicine and The Denver Hospice are developing an Advance Care Planning (ACP) Volunteer Training Certification Program funded through a two-year grant from the Colorado Health Foundation.
+Through a long-standing community partnership, the University of Colorado School of Medicine and The Denver Hospice are developing an Advance Care Planning (ACP) Volunteer Training Certification Program funded through the Colorado Health Foundation and NextFifty.
+Download the 2018 ACP Certification Training flyer.

 Advance care planning facilitates on-going, meaningful conversations by identifying patients’ values and beliefs around medical care decisions.
 Advance directives are legal documents that allow your medical wishes to be known and enable you to designate a decision maker if you become unable to speak for yourself.